walliDprotocol/.github/profile/README.md

 - WalliD wallet Android code `coming soon`

-## 🧑‍💻❓ How can I use WalliD as a Developer?
+## 🧑‍💻❓ How can I use WalliD as a developer?

 WalliD product suite empower WebApp and dApp developers to abstract the complexity of connecting to different authentication and digital ID providers and to provide a seamless onboarding or user data verification within their own platforms.